PART XII.2Proceeds of Crime (continued)

 (i) meeting the reasonable living expenses of the person who was in possession of the property at the time the warrant was executed or the order was made or any person who, in the opinion of the judge, has a valid interest in the property and of the dependants of that person,

 (ii) meeting the reasonable business and legal expenses of a person referred to in subparagraph (i), or

-(iii) permitting the use of the property in order to enter into a recognizance under Part XVI,
+(iii) permitting the use of the property in relation to an undertaking or release order,

 if the judge is satisfied that the applicant has no other assets or means available for the purposes set out in this paragraph and that no other person appears to be the lawful owner of or lawfully entitled to possession of the property.

 (5) For the purpose of determining the reasonableness of legal expenses referred to in subparagraph (4)(c)(ii), a judge shall hold an in camera hearing, without the presence of the Attorney General, and shall take into account the legal aid tariff of the province.

 (5.1) For the purpose of determining the reasonableness of expenses referred to in paragraph (4)(c), the Attorney General may

 (a) at the hearing of the application, make representations as to what would constitute the reasonableness of the expenses, other than legal expenses; and